prainar/peer/16-deployment/README.md

      ```
    - Set up environment variables for both frontend and backend.
    - Update Flask backend configuration for production (e.g., disable debug mode).
+   - Ensure your backend is configured to use MySQL as the database.

 3. **Deployment Implementation**